jamesmeyer1/EKSKube2IAM/README.md

 Create IAM Policy for Nodes:
 IAM roles

 The following policy was created in the CloudFormation stack for you.
 This is required to allow the worker nodes to assume the role you assign to the pods.
-You will configure the trust and policy for the pods below.
+You will need to configure the trust and policy for the role below that will be assigned to your pod.
 ```
 {
   "Version": "2012-10-17",